 - verapamil (Calan, Covera, Isoptin, Verelan);

-- an antifungal medication such as fluconazole (Diflucan), ketoconazole (Nizoral), or itraconazole (Sporanox); or
+- an antifungal medication such as fluconazole (Diflucan), itraconazole (Sporanox), ketoconazole (Nizoral), miconazole (Oravig), or voriconazole (Vfend);

 This list is not complete and other drugs may interact with fentanyl citrate.
 Tell your doctor about all medications you use.
 This includes prescription, over the counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.